jrod-disco/gamejam-ld48/README.md

 ### Bootstrapped with DCollage (Digital Collage Boilerplate w/ PIXIJS)

 The goal of DCollage is to facilitate the creation of multi-layered, interactive, collages similar to those I created back in the days of Flash.
 Surprise it works for simple games too!
+[See the wiki for additional information.])(https://github.com/jrod-disco/dcollage-pixijs-boilerplate/wiki)

 # Project Title